Testing

 Symptoms

 Few heterosexually active women have never worried that they were pregnant.
 Breast tenderness and nausea may occur before you actually miss your period.
 Other signs are vomiting, often early in the morning, tiredness, and frequent urination.
-If you have missed a period and think there is a chance that you might be pregnant, get tested (pregnancy tests are free from both the Male and Female Welfare Officers and can be found in both their pigeon holes).
+If you have missed a period and think there is a chance that you might be pregnant, get tested.

 Testing

 Pregnancy can be confirmed from the day your period is due with a simple urine test.
 The Family Planning Clinic and some GPs offer on–the–spot testing, whilst some others will want to send a sample away.
-Alternatively, pick up a do–it–yourself test from the JCR Welfare Officers.
+Alternatively, pick up a do–it–yourself test from the JCR Welfare Officers (collectable from the post-room).

 Tests should be taken in the morning when the hormones indicating pregnancy are most concentrated.
 Tests are around 99% reliable, so if you get a negative result and your period still does not arrive you might want to see a doctor to make sure.